-- Click here to return to the front page --
+--- Click here to return to the front page --

-- CAMHS

-- Manchester Special School outreach services

-- Children's Services including Social Workers

-- Early Help

-- Occupational Therapy

-- Physiotherapy

-- Lancasterian Outreach and Inclusion Service

-- Speech and Language Team (SALT)

-- Sensory Support Services (HI, VI)

-- Youth Offending Team

-A referral to an outside agency would always be made in consultation with, and with consent from parents.
+CAMHS Manchester Special School outreach services • Children's Services including Social Workers Early Help Occupational Therapy • Physiotherapy Lancasterian Outreach and Inclusion Service Speech and Language Team (SALT) Sensory Support Services (HI, VI) • Youth Offending Team A referral to an outside agency would always be made in consultation with, and with consent from parents.
 Outside agency support from agencies not listed above would be sought where necessary.
 Who would be my first point of contact if I want to discuss something?

-The first point of contact is dependent on the topic for discussion;

-To discuss behaviour, achievement or wellbeing, a student's Head of Year would be your first point of contact;

-Year 11 Head of Year - Eliott Denton Singh/Deryn Flowers

-Year 10 Head of Year - Heather Chick.

-Year 9 Head of Year - Sarah Golding.

-Year 8 Head of Year - Alex Hall

-Year 7 Head of Year - Sam Mullally

-All contactable via enquiries@didsburyhighschool.org.uk

-To discuss academic progress, our Assistant Head of School/Head of Progress would be the first point of contact; Tom Theobold. enquiries@didsburyhighschool.org.uk

-Who is the SEN Coordinator and how can I contact them?
+The first point of contact is dependent on the topic for discussion; To discuss behaviour, achievement or wellbeing, a student's Head of Year would be your first point of contact; Year 11 Head of Year - Heather Chick Year 10 Head of Year - Sarah Golding Year 9 Head of Year - Alex Hall Year 8 Head of Year - Sam Mullally Year 7 Head of Year - Sandra Basma All contactable via enquiries@didsburyhighschool.org.uk To discuss academic progress, our Assistant Head of School/Head of Progress would be the first point of contact; Tom Theobold. enquiries@didsburyhighschool.org.uk Who is the SEN Coordinator and how can I contact them?
 (IRR)

-The SENCO is Mr Brumfitt and the SEND Lead is Miss Morton.
 They can be contacted jointly via the following email: